 I love to chat with my students on a personal basis to learn more about them.
 I have had insightful discussions with a broad range holding unconventional religious worldviews.

 I also like to do some traveling.
 I have been to a few nice places in Asia and Europe, and I will definitely go back again in the future.

 I am often reading.
 I am busy reading the sacred texts of various religions.
 I have gotten through the Tao Te Ching (of Taoism), the Analects (of Confucianism), the Qur’an, and some of the Upanishads (of Hinduism).

 I read other stuff too, such as philosophy, general history, Church history, historical Jesus studies, New Testament, Old Testament, God, comparative religion, world religions, Buddhism, Hinduism, and more.

 I have a particular passion for the Philosophy of Religion.
 I enjoy studying arguments for and against God.

 How Do I Get My Information?

-Also please note that since this blogsite is about six or seven years old, I am often editing and discarding old materials.
+Also please note that since this blogsite is several years old, I am often editing and discarding old materials.
 This is just one of the cons of being a one-man team and having to maintain a blogsite with several hundred articles on it.